The Sixth Sense (obstacle warning device)

 !COMING SOON!

-The Sixth Sense is a wearable device designed for blind and visually impaired individuals.
-It helps users move more safely and independently in everyday life — without needing to use their hands.
-The device detects obstacles above ground level and immediately alerts the user through vibrations or voice prompts.
-This allows users to know exactly when something is in their path and how far away it is.
+The Sixth Sense is a wearable device designed for blind and visually impaired people.
+It helps users move through everyday life more safely and independently — completely hands-free.
+The device detects obstacles above ground level and immediately alerts the user through vibrations or voice notifications.
+This allows users to instantly know if something is in their way and how far away the obstacle is.

 In addition, users can enter a route via an app.
-The device then uses GPS to guide them with clear directional and distance cues.
-The navigation is controlled via Bluetooth — allowing users to start, pause, or repeat instructions easily.
-There are no wires or external batteries needed.
-Everything is built into a lightweight, comfortable device that is worn like a regular pair of headphones.
-While the device works without navigation (providing obstacle alerts), GPS route guidance requires a connected smartphone.
+The device then provides GPS navigation and gives directions and distance information.
+Control is simple via Bluetooth, for example to start, pause, or repeat navigation.
+There is no need for cables or extra batteries — everything is integrated into a comfortable, lightweight device that is worn like regular headphones.
+The device also works without navigation (it still detects obstacles and provides warning signals), but GPS guidance requires a connected smartphone.

-The product is ideal for people with visual impairments and can be used in everyday situations such as:
+The product is ideal for people with visual impairments and can be used in many everyday situations, for example:

-Hope Tech CEO Brian Mwenda and CRO Laura Wissiak were named to the Forbes 30 Under 30 Europe 2025 list in the Social Impact category for their work on this product.
+Hopetech CEO Brian Mwenda and CRO Laura Wissiak were recognized for their work on the product by being included in the Forbes 30 Under 30 Europe 2025 list for Social Impact.

 Product video